arslan7172/gericht_modern_ui_ux_restaurant/README.md

 Re-written and deployed by me

-Take a figma design and turn it into a beautiful website
+Took a figma design and turned it into a beautiful website

 ## Includes
 - React Functional components and their reusability